Mel Campbell: Biography

-From 2009-11 Campbell tutored in online journalism at Monash University.
-In 2016 she taught Advanced Feature Writing in RMIT’s Associate Degree in Professional Writing and Editing, then returned to Monash University to teach in the Master of Communication and Media Studies program.

-Journalism and criticism

-Campbell is a freelance journalist who writes about popular culture, advertising and branding, media (particularly online media trends) and everyday life.
-Publications to which she contributes include The Age, The Sydney Morning Herald, Meanjin, Junkee, Crikey, Guardian Australia and New Matilda.

 Between 2006 and 2007 Campbell was pop culture editor at Australian alternative women's magazine YEN.
 From 2007-8 Campbell was deputy editor at Triple J's monthly music magazine, jmag.
 She continued to write and review for the magazine on a freelance basis.

-From 2008-13 Campbell was the film editor at ThreeThousand, an online subcultural guide to Melbourne, as well as its sister sites around Australia: TwoThousand, FourThousand, FiveThousand and SixThousand.

-In 2013 through Affirm Press Campbell published her debut book Out of Shape: Debunking Myths about Fashion and Fit, a non-fiction investigation of clothing size and fit.
+From 2009-11 Campbell tutored in online journalism at Monash University.
+From 2008-13 Campbell was the film editor at ThreeThousand, an online subcultural guide to Melbourne, as well as its sister sites around Australia.
+In 2013, through Affirm Press, Campbell published her debut book Out of Shape: Debunking Myths about Fashion and Fit, a non-fiction investigation of clothing size and fit.
 In an interview at Crikey, Campbell said, "…clothes are so personal.
 They're part of our persona, and the feelings of shame and humiliation we feel when we get them wrong [are] very personally felt.
 You need to lift the lid on that."

+In 2016 she taught Advanced Feature Writing in RMIT’s Associate Degree in Professional Writing and Editing, then returned to Monash University to teach in the Master of Communication and Media Studies program.

+Journalism and criticism

+Campbell is a freelance journalist who writes about popular culture, advertising and branding, media (particularly online media trends) and everyday life.
+Publications to which she contributes include The Age, The Sydney Morning Herald, Meanjin, Junkee, Crikey, Guardian Australia and New Matilda.

 Creative projects

-With Stuart Geddes, Natasha Ludowyk, Penny Modra and Jeremy Wortsman, Campbell co-founded Is Not Magazine in 2005.
-An independently published, bimonthly magazine in the form of a 1.5m x 2m bill poster, Is Not ran for eleven issues (and several special issues) before the five co-founders declared it officially defunct in August 2008.

-"We wanted to make a community around this magazine and reinvigorate public space," Campbell told The Age in 2005.
-"It changes the way you approach reading, because there's no logical place for you to start.
-We love the way that it's physical.
-You look up, you bend down, we've got spaces … where you can make contributions of your own."
+With Stuart Geddes, Natasha Ludowyk, Penny Modra and Jeremy Wortsman, Campbell co-founded Is Not Magazine in 2005, an independently published, bimonthly magazine in the form of a 1.5m x 2m bill poster.
+Is Not ran for eleven issues (and several special issues) from 2005 to 2008.
+"We wanted to make a community around this magazine and reinvigorate public space," Campbell told The Age in 2005, "it changes the way you approach reading, because there's no logical place for you to start."

 In 2008 Campbell formed the creative partnership Infinite Ape Media with fellow journalists Andrew Tijs and Daniel Zugna.
 Their first publication was an online magazine of culture and the popular arts called The Enthusiast.
 Launched in January 2009, The Enthusiast published news, features, opinion and review.
 The website shut down in 2014.

 Campbell co-wrote her debut work of fiction, a romantic comedy novel titled The Hot Guy, in collaboration with film critic Anthony Morris.
 The book was published in June 2017 by Echo Publishing, an imprint of Bonnier Publishing.
 They collaborated on a second romcom, Nailed It!, published in 2019.